Defining A Tornado, How It Is Formed, And Its Main Characteristics

-Some have never seen one in person, while others may experience multiple events in a single year, but most readers will be familiar with a tornado.
-We examine what this phenomenon is and how it forms.
+Some readers will never see one, while others experience multiple events in a single year.
+But most will be very familiar with what a tornado is.
+We take a closer look at this meteorological phenomenon.

 Not only are they famous (or rather infamous) for their dramatic appearance and destructive power, but they have also been made more famous and "glorified" by Hollywood in more than a few of their "disaster movies."